Pivot Strategy

 5. Allocate your resources effectively

-6. Once started, do it quickly
+6. Once started, move quickly

 7. Get buy-in from your customers